Signs It’s Time to Stop Swaddling Your Baby and How to Make the Transition

 1. Stop swaddling when your baby is rolling over from back to tummy.

-When placing a baby in their crib to sleep, the American Academy of Pediatrics recommends that the baby always be laid down on their back.
+When placing a baby in their crib to sleep, it receommended that the baby always be laid down on their back.

 For those first few months, this is an easy enough task.
 You swaddle your baby exactly the way she likes and you place her on her back as she falls asleep.
 When she wakes, she's right there on her back like you left her.